 He performed in prestigious concert halls in the country and abroad, also with accompaniment of renowned orchestras as Warsaw Philharmonic Orchestra (debut in Warsaw Philharmony), Sinfonia Varsovia, Polish Radio Orchestra under the baton of Ewa Strusińska, Maciej Niesiołowski and Jakub Chrenowicz.

 His works are performed in country and abroad during concerts and festivals in USA, Australia, Canada, Spain, Germany, France, Russia, Italy, Estonia and Hungary.
-Recordings of his works and performances were released on 10 CD albums by Ablaze Records, DUX Records, Requiem Records, Chronicles of Warsaw Autumn – Festival of Contemporary Music and others.
+Recordings of his works and several performances as a pianist were released on 10 CD albums by Ablaze Records (USA), DUX Records, Requiem Records, Chronicles of Warsaw Autumn – Festival of Contemporary Music and others.

 He is a laureate of several scholarships, including prestigious “Young Poland” Scholarship (2015), Prize of Ministry of Culture and National Heritage (2014), Ministry of Science and Higher Education Scholarship, two times Pro Polonia Society Scholarship as well as several university scholarships: Rector’s scholarship (2011-15, 2016-17), Scholarship for Young Researcher (2018, 2019).